crowtherln/medline-trends/README.md

 #### [mesh-intersections.py](https://github.com/crowtherln/medline-trends/blob/main/mesh-intersections.py "medline-trends/mesh-intersections.py at main • crowtherln/medline-trends")

 * Intersections investigated: 2 user-selected MeSH
-* Lines of code to edit: 3-5
+* Lines of code to edit: 3–5
+* Default years covered: 1966–last year\*
 * Approximate duration: 3 minutes

 #### [mesh-intersections_physicians.py](https://github.com/crowtherln/medline-trends/blob/main/mesh-intersections_physicians.py "medline-trends/mesh-intersections_physicians.py at main • crowtherln/medline-trends")

 * Intersections investigated: 1 user-selected MeSH with "[Physicians](https://www.ncbi.nlm.nih.gov/mesh/68010820 "Physicians - MeSH - NCBI")" and all 30 MeSH one level under it
-* Lines of code to edit: 2-4
+* Lines of code to edit: 2–4
+* Default years covered: 2017–last year\*
 * Approximate duration: 4 minutes

 #### [mesh-intersections_health-personnel.py](https://github.com/crowtherln/medline-trends/blob/main/mesh-intersections_health-personnel.py "medline-trends/mesh-intersections_health-personnel.py at main • crowtherln/medline-trends")

 * Intersections investigated: 1 user-selected MeSH with "[Health Personnel](https://www.ncbi.nlm.nih.gov/mesh/68006282 "Health Personnel - MeSH - NCBI")" and all 95 MeSH 1-2 levels under it
-* Lines of code to edit: 2-4
+* Lines of code to edit: 2–4
+* Default years covered: 2017–last year\*
 * Approximate duration: 11 minutes

+\* More precisely, the end year for these programs is the most recent year that has been completed for at least three months.
+This allows some time for literature published toward the end of the year to be indexed in MEDLINE and tagged with MeSH and makes years more comparable.